webdew-logo-new_v2-1

 Make a concerted effort to achieve the best-case scenario.
 If it's clear that they aren't biting, simply ask for less.
 At the very least, this will make the "most likely" scenario still more likely.

-Prepare the next steps
+Prepare the next Steps

 You need to consider it a given that the person with whom you are negotiating will eventually accept what you are proposing.
 To this end, you will need to have everything set up and ready to move forwards with them once you have come to an agreement.